NPMoran/OpenDataCode_Analysis_OSF/README.txt

 #4_visualisations.R: Graphing code to produce treemaps.

+## Data files contents -

+The files in the R project include 3 classes of data files, described in the following subsections below:

+#1 - Policy compliance data provided by Proc B and Ecology Letters.
+#2 - Responses from the data extraction questionnaire, for our assessment of current journal data and code policies.
+#3 - Outputs/results files (including statistical outputs for tables in the main text, and data visualisation files)

+All interim data processing files neccessary for understanding all steps of the processing and analysis are also provided.

-## Data files (policy compliance data, Proc B and Ecology Letters) ----
+## 1 - Policy compliance data, Proc B and Ecology Letters) ----

 #data_mandatejournals/ELE data-ANON.xlsx
 -- Policy compliance data provided by Eco Letts, in xlsx format)